Sean C. Noah

 Sean C. Noah joined the McGill-Toolen family in 2010 when he became Director of Bands.
 Mr. Noah attended the University of Alabama where he earned a Bachelors of Science in Instrumental Music Education and later received his Masters degree in Music Education from Boston University.

 Mr. Noah has been the Director of Bands at Hazel Green High School, Bibb County High School, and Director of Bands and Orchestra at Western School of Environmental Science in Baltimore, Maryland.
-While under his direction, the marching and concert programs at these institutions and our own earned high accolades and superior ratings at the district and state levels.
+While under his direction, marching and concert programs at these institutions and our own earned high accolades and superior ratings at the district and state levels.
 Presently, Mr. Noah has led the McGill-Toolen Band to a series of top ratings in our competitions and has contributed to an overall expansion in terms of membership size.
 A native of Indianapolis, Indiana, Mr. Noah calls Alabama home and resides there with his wife, Laura Noah, who is the Principal Timpanist for the Mobile Symphony as well as a freelance percussionist.

 Mr. Krause, a graduate of Louisiana South University, hails from McGill-Toolen, where he spent his high school days in the band as well.
 When he’s not embroiled in a task as our Campus Minister, he helps Mr. Noah as assistant director.